odoo/odoo/doc/howtos/backend.rst

 Tree views
 ----------

 Tree views, also called list views, display records in a tabular form.

-They are defined with the XML element ``<tree>``.
-In its simplest form, it mentions the fields that must be used as the columns of the table.
+Their root element is ``<tree>``.
+The simplest form of the tree view simply lists all the fields to display in the table (each field as a column):

 .. code-block:: xml